nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Format:
 - To see the schedule for the week you are in: `show week`
-- To see the schedule for the week after: "show next week" or `show nextweek`
+- To see the schedule for the week after: `show next week` or `show nextweek`

 Below is an example of the weekly schedule displayed: